Classification of Radio Backgrounds at Cosmic Dawn and 21 cm Signal Confirmation Using Neural Networks: Classification of the radio background

-To construct an ANN classifier that uses the 21-cm power spectrum as the input, we employ a five-layer MLP (input layer, three hidden layers and output layer), with 134 neurons in each hidden layer.
-We transform the power spectrum dataset to a logarithmic scale ($\log_{10}$) and standardize it using the \textit{StandardScaler} class from the \texttt{Scikit-learn} library \citep{scikit_learn}.
+To construct an ANN classifier that uses the 21 cm power spectrum in 30 $z$ and 32 $k$-bins as the input, we employ a five-layer MLP (input layer, three hidden layers and output layer), with 134 neurons in each hidden layer.
 The activation function for the hidden layers is chosen to be a \textit{rectified linear unit} function \citep[ReLU,][]{nair2010rectified}, and a stochastic gradient-based optimizer, namely the \textit{adam} optimizer \citep{adam_optimizer}, is applied for weight optimization.
-For the network that uses the global signal as input to predict the type of radio background, we use a single hidden layer with 143 neurons.
-The global signal dataset is standardized using the \textit{QuantileTransformer} method, which transforms features to follow a normal distribution based on quantile information.
+For the network that uses the global signal in 30 $z$-bins as input to predict the type of radio background, we use a single hidden layer with 143 neurons.
 This network uses the \textit{logistic sigmoid} function \citep{Han1995TheIO} as the activation function and the same weight optimizer as the power spectrum-based network.
-Due to the stochastic nature of the training process, different runs of the same model on the same dataset can produce slightly different results.
+Due to the stochastic nature of the training process, different runs of the same model on the same data set can produce slightly different results.
 To ensure reliability, we train each ANN classifier 40 times with a fixed network architecture, as determined after hyperparameter tuning, and calculate the mode of predictions across these runs to evaluate the final classification accuracy.